Come retreat and create on

 Brad is a visual artist and writer whose practice focuses on consciousness, landscape, and flourishing.
 After completing his formal art training (BFA, MFA), he began a PhD in psychiatry to create art and write about mental illness and healing.
 Upon completion, his doctoral research was awarded the Governor General's Gold Medal, Canada's highest doctoral award.
 In 2024, he published a book on mental illness, visionary art, and healing titled All Sky, Mirror Ocean: A Healing Manifesto.

-He is a postdoctoral fellow at York University, researching artistic applications of AI video and 3D-rendered dance films.
+He was a postdoctoral fellow at York University, researching artistic applications of AI video and 3D-rendered dance films.
 He teaches digital art, photography, video, and intermedia at the University of Victoria and Alberta.

 He practices several mediums, including painting, photography, video, 3D animation, AI video, live AI prototypes, blockchain systems-based artworks, and AR and VR experiences.
 He frequently collaborates with filmmakers, musicians, and dancers.
 One of his current projects is creating the Psychedelic Puppet Show, where he collaborates on content with Paul Stamets, Rick Doblin, Jason Silva, Ruby Singh, and more.